 West Palm Beach hosts one of America’s top up-and-coming tech scenes.
 More important still, the city plays home to a diverse range of events that make for fantastic marketing and networking opportunities.
 From renowned automotive shows and film festivals to livestock showing and boat shows, West Palm Beach always seems to have something going on.
 That makes for good business, as well as a great trip.

 There’s nowhere quite like Paris.
 Its quaint cobbled streets, bustling markets and ancient monuments are absolutely second-to-none.
 It’s also one of the busiest points of entry into the single European market.
 Paris has one of the globe’s highest concentrations of corporate behemoths, including oil companies and investment banks.
 But if you visit Paris on business, just be sure to leave a couple of days for leisure.
-After all, it would take four lifetimes to see everything the city has to offer.More in: Popular Articles, Small Business Travel
+After all, it would take four lifetimes to see everything the city has to offer.More in: Best Places, Small Business Travel